chokevin8/chokevin8.github.io/_posts/2023-02-26-stable-diffusion-part2.md

 ---

 *Note: For Part 1 and 3 , please click the link above in the table of contents.*

+To continue from part 1, let's first look at the overall architecture of the model.

 <a id="stable-diffusion"></a>
 ##  **Stable Diffusion:**